From BR Bullpen

 Castro made his big league debut on June 22nd, 2010 going 1 for 4 in a game against the San Francisco Giants with a single off Tim Lincecum.
 He was immediately installed as the team's regular catcher.
 He was only hitting .182/.289/.303 after 11 games and only improved to .205 in 67 games by the end of the season.
 He then missed the entire 2011 season after having surgery on his right knee in spring training.
 He then got more bad news the following December, having to undergo another round of surgery, this time to remove a bone in his left foot, the result of an injury suffered in the Arizona Fall League a few weeks earlier.
 He was scheduled to miss the start of spring training in 2012 as a result but was ready for the start of the season.
 He spent the entire year with the Astros, except for missing a month from mid-July to mid-August with a resurgence of his knee problem.
 He played 87 games, hitting .257/.334/.401 with 6 homers and 29 RBI as the team's primary catcher.

 Castro had never hit a home run off a lefthanded pitcher in the major leagues until he did so on consecutive days on June 15-16, 2013.
 The victims were John Danks and Matt Thornton of the Chicago White Sox, and both homers were key to Astros wins.
 He made the American League All-Star team as the Astros' sole representative, although his statistics at the time made the honor fully deserved.
+In 120 games that year, he hit .276 with 35 doubles, 18 homers and 56 RBIs.
+He seemed to be headed for stardom at that point, but while he continued to do well defensively, his offensive numbers took a dive after that early peak.

 Notable Achievements